TUS vs BAR Dream11 Team Prediction ECS T10 - Bulgaria

 TUS vs BAR My Dream11 Team

-Akshay Harikumar (captain), Boyko Heralanov Ivanov (vice-captain), Tom Omolo, Nithin Sunil, Clix John, Benhur Benjamin, Dimo Krasimirov Nikolov, Jake Mathew, Bradleey Constantine, Krasmir Kamenov, Boyko Heralanov Ivanov, Romald Lazarus
+Akshay Harikumar (captain), Tom Omolo (vice-captain), Clix John, Jevon Payne, Ivaylo Katzarski, Alexandar Stoychev, Jake Mathew, Krasmir Kamenov, Boyko Heralanov Ivanov, Benhur Benjamin, Stuart Clarkson

 TUS vs BAR Squads

-Indian Tuskers: Akshay Harikumar, Nithin Sunil, Romald Lazarus, Akshay Harikumar, Kevin Shaji, Apoorv Mishra, Bradley Constantine, Arun Saj, Fayyas Mohammad, Jake Mathew, Shaun Dillon, Clix John, Benhur Benjamin, Nezer Varghese, Ken Shaji
+Indian Tuskers CC: Arun Saj, Nezer Varghese, Romald Lazarus, Bradley Constantine, Mandeep Singh, Ashad Arifeen, Kevin Shaji, Clix John, Jake Mathew, Akshay Harikumar, Benhur Benjamin, Nithin Sunil, Ken Shaji

-Barbarian CC: Diyan Georgive Shipkov, Hristo Boykov Ivanov, Jevon Payne, Nikolay Nankov, Nick Robinson, Andy Robinson, Dimo Krasimirov Nikolov, Andre Lilov, Ivan Kamburov, Krasmir Kavenov, Boiko Heralanov Ivanov, Tom Omolo, Stuart Clarkson, Ivaylo, Katzarski, Alexander Stoychev
+Barbarian CC: Dimo Nikolov, Stuart Clarkson, Nikolay Nankov, Krasmir Kamenov, Tom Omolo, Ivan Kamburov, Andy Robinson, Boyko Ivanov, Andrey Lilov, Nick Robinson, Hristo Ivanov, Jevon Payne, Deyan Shipkov, Ivaylo Katzarski, Alexander Stoychev

-Check Dream11 Prediction/ TUS Dream11 Team/ BAR Dream11 Team/ Indian Tuskers Dream11 Team/ Barbarian CC Dream11 Team/ Dream11 Guru Tips & Prediction/ Online Cricket Tips and more.
+Check Dream11 Prediction/ TUS Dream11 Team/ BAR Dream11 Team/ Barbarian CC Dream11 Team/ Indo-Bulgarian CC Dream11 Team/ Dream11 Guru Tips & Prediction/ Online Cricket Tips and more.